Click on any phrase to play the video at that point.Close

 Got an idea, question, or debate inspired by this talk?
 Start a TED Conversation.

 As you surf the Web, information is being collected about you.
 Web tracking is not 100% evil -- personal data can make your browsing more efficient; cookies can help your favorite websites stay in business.
-But, says Gary Kovacs, it's your right to know what data is being collected about you and how it affects your online life.
-He unveils a Firefox add-on to do just that.
+But, says Gary Kovacs, it's your right to know what data is being collected about you.
+He unveils a Firefox add-on, Collusion, to do just that.
+(Update: Collusion is now called Lightbeam.)

 Gary Kovacs is the CEO of the Mozilla Corporation, where he directs the development of Firefox.
 Full bio »